 In addition to outreach and education, CARE provides legal, medical and academic advocacy services to victims of sexual assault, dating/domestic violence and stalking.
-Between January and December of 2013, CARE served more than 156 students impacted by interpersonal violence.
-The vast majority of those cases involved sexual assaults, but as education and outreach efforts continue to grow, CARE continues to see an increase in domestic/dating violence and stalking cases as well.
-The CARE program has seen a 278% increase in the number of students served since 2012 with the additional staff provided through the current Department of Justice, Office on Violence Against Women grant.
+CARE has been the recipient of a Campus Grant to Reduce Stalking, Dating and Domestic Violence and Sexual Assault on Campus since 2011.
+CARE received a continuation grant for 2014-2017 to continue the work of the previous campus grant and to improve the reporting process for survivors who report to law enforcement.
 CARE advocates are available to students 24 hours a day, 7 days a week via the CARE crisis line.